-Although Nippon Kogaku was rapidly becoming a world leader in optics manufacturing, they hadn’t yet jumped into the world of camera making yet, instead focusing on microscopes and other devices.
+Prior to World War II, the majority of Nippon Kogaku’s manufacturing was for the Imperial Japanese Navy.
+They did have limited production of microscopes for private consumption outside of the military, however.
 The earliest products made by Nippon Kogaku were labeled with the name ‘JOICO’ which is an abbreviation for Japan Optical Industry Co., which is a literal translation for Nippon Kogaku K. K.

 By 1930, the trademark “Nikko” would start to appear on microscopes, and in 1932, the name “Nikkor” was selected for the company’s lenses.
 To the right is a trademark application for the names “Nikkor” and “Aero-Nikkor” dated July 24, 1931.
 These trademarks were published on April 7, 1932 officially allowing Nippon Kogaku to use the Nikkor name for the first time.